 Your instructor isn’t going over the material for no reason.
 Many techniques and safety protocols need to be addressed before diving to ensure all parties’ safe and successful dive.

 Listening carefully to what the PADI scuba diving instructor is saying will dramatically help you in the long run and make for a better diving experience.
-With the PADI scuba diving educational system it does not end when you become a Open Water Diver you can continue to Advanced Open Water, Rescue Diver and Divemaster – with speciality courses like Nitrox Diver, Deep Diver and more.
+With the PADI scuba diving educational system it does not end when you become a PADI Open Water Diver you can continue to Advanced Open Water, Rescue Diver and Divemaster – with speciality courses like Nitrox Diver, Deep Diver and more.

 2. Look But Don’t Touch